Finding the Best Places to Retire Since 2006!

 Is Florida Considered Tax Friendly for Retirement?
 Yes

-Cons: The poverty rate is above the national average, and hurricanes are not unknown.
+Cons: Hurricanes are not unknown.
 In fact, Hurricane Hermine in 2016 caused significant damage and Hurriance Michael in 2018 brought some flooding.

-Notes: Racial diversity is minimal.
-The population has remained steady during the last 10 years.
+Notes: The population started to dip in 2009 but it has rebounded and grown 20% during the last three or four years.
 In 2016, Yankeetown started to address climate change and rising sea levels, one of the first towns in the U.S. to do so.
+Home prices have increased 1% since last year.

 Recommended as a Retirement Spot?
 Yes, although the hurricane threat is real and amenities are limited.